einar-hjortdal/peony/README.md

 peony is a commerce backend.
 Data is persisted on a [Firebird](https://firebirdsql.org/) database, and [Redict](https://redict.io/) is used for cache, job queues and events.
 Other core components (called providers) are swappable: implement the provider interface to replace a provider.

 [freeNGINX](https://freenginx.org/en/) is used as a TLS termination proxy to secure communication with API consumers, including the admin and store frontends, as well as providers that communicate with peony using webhooks.

+To scale horizontally, deploy multiple peony instances on separate servers, and use freeNGINX to balance the load.

 ### Environment variables